 In July 2013, the Company reported that the Sabisa-1 well on the South Omo Block in Ethiopia, the most northerly well drilled on the Tertiary rift trend to date, had confirmed a viable hydrocarbon system with oil and heavy gas shows.
 In December 2013, the Company announced that the potential hydrocarbon bearing sands in Sabisa-1 were not present at the Tultule-1 well location.
 There were gas shows in the section, which point to a potential hydrocarbon source, and the results of these two wells will be analyzed to determine the future exploration program direction in the North Turkana Basin.
 The Company plans to drill two exploration wells in the Chew Bahir Basin, located to the east of the South Omo Block, in 2014.
 In May 2014, the Company released the results of the first of these wells, Shimela-1, which reached a final depth of 1,940 meters and encountered water bearing reservoirs.
 Shimela-1 was drilled to test a prospect in a north-western sub-basin of the vast Chew Bahir basin.
 The frontier wildcat well encountered lacustrine and volcanic rocks including almost 100 meters of net sandstone reservoir within siltstones and claystones.
 Trace thermogenic gas shows were recorded at 1,900 meters.
-The Gardim well, the second well in the Chew Bahir basin, is currently drilling.
+In July 2014, the Company reported that the Gardim-1 exploration well, drilled on the eastern flank of the Chew Bahir Basin in the South Omo licence, onshore Ethiopia, has reached a total depth of 2,468 meters in basement, without encountering commercial oil.
+The well intersected lacustrine and volcanic formations, similar to those found in the Shimela-1 well on the north-western flank of the basin.
+Minor intervals with thermogenic gas shows were intersected just above basement.
+The well was plugged and abandoned and drilling operations demobilised whilst drilling results are integrated into the regional basin model.

 The Company and its partners continued to actively acquire, process and interpret an extensive 2D seismic program totaling approximately 3,044 kilometers during 2013 over Blocks 10BA, 10BB, 12A, 13T in Kenya and the South Omo Block in Ethiopia with two onshore and one offshore 2D seismic crews operating through the year.
 A third onshore 2D seismic crew operating in the South Omo Block was released in May 2013 after completing 1,174 kilometers of 2D seismic.
-During 2014, the Company is planning to acquire 1,270 kilometers 2D seismic over the North Lokichar and Kerio Basins covering Blocks 10BB, 10BA and 13T.
-In addition, the Company and its partner in Blocks 10BB and 13T have commenced the acquisition of a 550 square kilometer 3D seismic survey over the discoveries and prospects along the western basin bounding fault in the South Lokichar Basin.
+During 2014, the Company planned to acquire 1,270 kilometers 2D seismic over the North Lokichar and Kerio Basins covering Blocks 10BB, 10BA and 13T.
+In addition, the Company and its partner in Blocks 10BB and 13T commenced the acquisition of a 550 square kilometer 3D seismic survey over the discoveries and prospects along the western basin bounding fault in the South Lokichar Basin.